pi-top/pi-top-Python-SDK/README.rst

 -----------

-To install the SDK in development mode run the script `dev-install.sh` in the root of the repo:
+To install the SDK in development mode run the script :code:`dev-install.sh` in the root of the repo:

 .. code-block:: bash